hankbao/libreboot/docs/install/r400_external.md

 ======

 You need DDR3 SODIMM PC3-8500 RAM installed, in matching pairs (speed/size).
-Non-matching pairs won\'t work.
+Non-matching pairs won't work.
 You can also install a single module (meaning, one of the slots will be empty) in slot 0.

 Make sure that the RAM you buy is the 2Rx8 density.